 - Mănăstirea Stavropoleos (Stavropoleos Church) – an Eastern Orthodox church in Brancovenesc style from the early 18th century.

-- Calea Victoriei (Victoria Street) – major avenue in Bucharest.
+- Calea Victoriei (Victoria Street) – a major avenue in Bucharest.

 - Pasajul Macca-Vilacrosse (Macca-Vilacrosse Passage) – a passage covered with yellow glass with a Paris vibe.